707.864.0730

 THE FUTURE

-It’s all For the Lanzas, and it’s all about family.
+It’s all for the Lanzas, and it’s all about family.
 We’ve maintained the tradition of gathering on a regular basis with close friends and relatives for delicious food and wine, to enjoy the results of our hard work.
 Visitors and Wine Club members are now included in that tradition, with our winemaker dinners, harvest celebrations, and special seasonal events throughout the year.